GenSpectrum/cov-spectrum-website/docs/widgets.md

 This describes the situation when a widget is shown normally as part of our application (so _not_ standalone).
 The page containing the widget renders a `Widget.SharableComponent` and passes some props.
 These are the props that the inner React component expects, plus a few extra ("external props").
 The external props are stripped away and the inner component is passed only the props that it expects.
 Nothing special is done with the values of the props that get passed through (for example reference equality is still preserved).

-### When clicking "Share"
+### When clicking "Export" > "Embed widget"

-When the user clicks the share button of `Widget.SharableComponent`, the app creates an embed link that can be used to view this widget standalone.
+When the user clicks the "Embed widget" dropdown item of `Widget.SharableComponent` (see [./export.md](./export.md)), the app creates an embed link that can be used to view this widget standalone.
 Since the widget will be standalone, this link must contain all the information necessary to show the right plot.
 This includes the unique name of the widget, but also some form of props.

 Since our props contain large amounts of data, we can not serialize them directly (raw data as JSON) into the URL.
 We typically save something that describes the data used for the plot (e.g. country, variant and date range) instead of the actual data.
 These props that are safe to put in the URL are called _encoded_ props.
 The original props that the component received (with full data) are called _decoded_ props.